-At our online event on November 19, 2020, 7 (post) doctoral students gave an insight into their research at the University of Basel.
-The exciting lectures and presentations reflect very well the diversity of research in Basel.
-All videos of this year's presentations are available here:
+At our online event on November 19, 2020, seven (post)doctoral students gave an insight into their research.
+The exciting talks and presentations reflect the diversity of research at the University of Basel very well.
+All videos of the presentations are available here:

 Many applications such as e.g. foils to reduce glare in for lighting in offices use complex surface shapes to redirect light.
 Developments for innovative optical solutions result in many challenges for design, fabrication and characterization.
 To improve quality control processes, Tamara Aderneuer looks into ways of characterizing surface shapes, to create virtual 3D, and analyze them with optical simulations.

 Lena Siewert, Postdoc, Biomedicine

 Bartonella is a bacterial pathogen infecting different mammals including humans.
 Lena Siewert shows us how the immune system, in particular so called neutralizing antibodies, can fight this infection.

 Folk wisdom says that when you can't decide between two options, you should flip a coin and you’ll then realize what you really want.
 Maria Douneva shows to which extent this folk wisdom holds true by presenting psychological studies that examine what coin flips can and can’t do in the context of decision making.